Waste Books- "Frankenstein" by Mary Shelley

 This one is a good piece about Frankenstein and film:

 This one is about the theme of femininity and nature in the novel:

 The last one makes us all question what really is a monster:

-This month's music features a song called "Beverly," from Golden Hour's new EP, Demo Daze.
+This episode's music features a song called "Beverly," from Golden Hour's new EP, Demo Daze.